swiss-seismological-service/scrtdd/README.md

 [info] xcorr: event 12211 sta   CH  SMAO dist   25.22 [km] - low corr coeff pairs [...]
 [info] Event 12211 total phases 27: created 6 (3 P and 3 S) from theoretical picks

-[info] Cross correlation performed 275, phases with Signal to Noise ratio too low 66, phases not available 54 (waveforms downloaded 183, waveforms loaded from disk cache 1020)
-[info] Total xcorr 275 (P 67%, S 33%) success 11% (31/275).
-Successful P 14% (26/185).
-Successful S 6% (5/90)
-[info] xcorr on actual picks 115/275 (P 100%, S 0%) success 18% (21/115).
-Successful P 18% (21/115).
-Successful S -nan% (0/0)
-[info] xcorr on theoretical picks 160/275 (P 44%, S 56%) success 6% (10/160).
-Successful P 7% (5/70).
-Successful S 6% (5/90)
 ```

-For comparison we can always find the raw waveforms (not processed) fetched from the configured recordStream and used as a cache in `workingDirectory/profileName/wfcache/` (e.g. `~/seiscomp3/var/lib/rtdd/myProfile/wfcache/`):
+For comparison we can always find the raw waveforms (not processed) fetched from the configured recordStream and used as a cache in `workingDirectory/profileName/wfcache/` (e.g. `~/seiscomp/var/lib/rtdd/myProfile/wfcache/`):
 * `NET.ST.LOC.CH.startime-endtime.mseed`